Dorset-Council-UK/DorsetExplorer-Docs/docs/bookmarks.md

 You will be prompted to enter a name for your bookmark.
 The name must be unique and a maximum of 50 characters.

 !!! note
-    Bookmarks do not include the layers/basemaps you have switched on, rotation or annotations, they are just a center point and a zoom
+    Bookmarks do not include the layers/basemaps you have switched on, rotation or annotations, they are just a centre point and a zoom

 ## Using bookmarks